hyphacoop/api.distributed.press/README.md

 HTTP response code, one of:
 - `201` Created: the new configuration is enabled
+- `400` Bad Request: the request contains missing or invalid data
 - `401` Unauthorized: the `PROJECT_API_KEY` is missing or invalid
 - `500` Internal Server Error: the request failed due to a server error
 - `503` Service Unavailable: the service is temporarily unavailable